-Pothos plants are one of the most popular houseplants.
-They aren’t fussy about light or water or fertilization and when it comes to how to propagate a pothos, the answer is as easy as the node on your stem.
+Pothos plants are some of the most popular houseplants.
+They aren’t fussy about light or water or fertilization and, when it comes to how to propagate a pothos, the answer is as easy as the node on your stem.

 Pothos propagation begins with the root nodes on the stem right below the leaf or branch junctures.
 These tiny bumps on the stems of rooting pothos are the key to propagating pothos.
 When your aging plant begins to get leggy or your full and healthy plant grows too long, simply give your plant a haircut.

 Pothos Propagation – How to Propagate a Pothos

 Begin by snipping off 4- to 6-inch (10-15 cm.) lengths of healthy stem for your pothos cuttings, making sure each cutting has four or more leaves.
 Remove the leaf that’s closest to the cut end.
 Once you’ve cut your stems, you’re ready to begin rooting.
 Pothos propagation can be accomplished in two ways.
 You might want to try both to see which one works best for you.